 |Small Public Bath, William Mavor Bath, Chicago, 1900.|

-Although some American cities built elaborate, monumental, and expensive public baths, Chicago conformed to the bath reformers' ideal that public bathhouses should be modest, unpretentious, strictly functional, free, and located in poor and immigrant neighborhoods readily accessible to bathers.
-Chicago's bathhouses generally contained between 20 and 40 showers, with attached dressing rooms, and a waiting room.
+Although some American cities built elaborate, monumental, and expensive public baths, Chicago conformed to the bath reformers' ideal that public bathhouses should be modest, unpretentious, strictly functional, accessible, and located in poor and immigrant neighborhoods readily accessible to bathers.
+Chicago's bathhouses generally contained between 20 and 40 showers, attached dressing rooms, and a waiting room.
 There were no separate sections for men and women; two days a week were reserved for women, girls, and small children with their mothers.
 Bath patrons did not control water or temperature, which were regulated by an attendant who turned on the shower for 7 to 8 of the 20 minutes allowed for a bath.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.